 CareerSource Florida Policy Analyst Warren Davis will review the assets and demonstrate how they may be used to identify opportunities for self-employment and help job seekers better understand how to start or supplement a career with independent work during a workshop at the at the Workforce Professional Development Summit in September.

-For more information about the gig economy and to view other reports and publications from CareerSource Florida, visit careersourceflorida.com/reports-and-publications.
+For more information about the gig economy and to view other reports and publications from CareerSource Florida, visit careersourceflorida.com/about-us/reports-and-publications.

 ABOUT CAREERSOURCE FLORIDA